husky-misc/code-challenge/README.md

 The application will be accessible on `localhost:3000`

+## Personal Notes
+- Sample data offered by data does not match to rules
+- If I can switch "between 0 and 5 cards", all of them can be used

 ## ToDos
 - [x] Fix challenge description on README
 - [x] Create a rails application running on docker